Skip to main content

 Proving Lost Wages and Income

-If you're self-employed, proving lost wages and income may be more difficult than it is for employees.
-If you don't have proof of lost wages, you won't be able to receive any compensation for it.
-Thus, it's important to provide the insurance company or the court with supporting documents and evidence.
+For self-employed individuals, proving lost wages and income may be more difficult than it is for employees.
+If you don't have proof of self-employment income or lost wages, you won't be able to receive any compensation for it.
+Provide the insurance company or the court with supporting documents and evidence.

 Documents and Evidence

-To prove lost wages and income, you will need to support your claim by providing documents and evidence:
+You will need to support your claim for economic losses by providing the following evidence:

 • Proof of lost income and opportunity: The key is to show how much you would have earned from the date of the accident to the time of full recovery.
-You may be required to submit your 1099 form(s), your tax return from the previous year, correspondence, business invoice, or receipts, if applicable.
+You may be required to submit your 1099 tax document form(s), your tax return from the previous year, bank statements, correspondence, business invoices, pay stubs, or receipts, if applicable.

 • Letter from your employer: Obtain a letter from your supervisor, boss, or office that states your identification info, employment status, compensation, and the number of work hours you missed from the accident to full recovery.

-• Medical documents: You need to provide documents that reflect your medical condition.
+• Medical documents: Car accident victims need to provide documents that reflect their medical condition.
 It can be a doctor's note or a disability slip that contains a recommendation for time off from work.

 Calculating the Amount of Lost Wages